-The dose distribution difference is likely to depend on the magnitude of the systematic setup errors.
-However, this is not illustrated clearly by our results.
-Of the three cases, case B had the largest maximum rotational error magnitude (a rotational error of 2.32 degrees for the X axis), and case A had the next highest value.
-This ranking of the magnitude of the rotational error is equal to the ranking of the magnitude of the maximum dose in the differential dose distributions.
-However, the ranking of the magnitude of the translational error did not match the ranking of the magnitude of the rotational error.

-The magnitude of the setup errors in this study was the same as that reported in previous studies [1-3, 5, 9, 11, 13].
-Thus, we believe that dose distribution variation, such as the variation shown in the present results, is generally present in traditional radiotherapy treatment.
-Index values such as the V95 and mean dose may be affected by the volume and location of a tumor and the irradiation technique.
-Future studies involving a greater number of cases will be required for further clarification of the effects of setup errors.
-In addition, internal organ motion and non-rigid deformation of the body were not taken into account in this study because they cannot be measured with the Linac system.
-However, motion and deformation may strongly affect the dose distribution, and thus they should be considered in future studies.
+The dose distribution difference probably depends upon the magnitude of the systematic setup errors.
+However, this is not clearly illustrated in our results.
+Case B had a maximum magnitude of rotational error among the three cases (i.e., a rotational error of 2.32 degrees for the X axis) and case A had the next highest value.
+This order of magnitude of rotational error is equal to the order of magnitude of the maximum dose in the difference distributions.
+However, the order of magnitude of the translational error did not match the order of magnitude of the rotational error.
+The magnitude of the setup errors in this study was the same level as that reported in previous studies [1-3,5,9,11,13].
+Thus we believe that the feature of dose distribution difference is caused by the setup errors for radiotherapy of each site.
+However, index values, such as V95 and mean dose, may be affected by volume and location of a tumor and irradiation technique.
+To clarify the effect of the magnitude of setup errors, we will need to analyze more cases in future studies.
+In addition, internal organ motion and non-rigid deformation of the body was not taken into account for in this study because they could not be measured by the Linac system.
+However, motion and deformation could possibly greatly affect dose distributions, and thus need to be considered in future studies.

-In our hospital, a bone-matching algorithm is used for CT-CBCT registration to correct a patient's setup because the alternative algorithm, intensity matching, is highly time-consuming, involving approximately 10 - 20 minutes per patient.
-Thus, our setup error data, which were obtained retrospectively, were provided by registration with the bone-matching algorithm.
-This registration does not always give the true setup error.
-Feature-based registration algorithms, such as the bone-matching algorithm, are not always robust.
-However, our preliminary study found that the bone-matching and intensity-matching algorithms were similarly robust.
-In addition, we believe that 0.5 degrees (the maximum angular difference between an actual angle and a rounded value of the angle) was too small to produce a large difference in a dose distribution.
-Overall, we were able to calculate the individual dose distribution by taking daily setup errors into account in each case, and to assess the dose distribution.
+In our hospital, a bone matching algorithm is used for CT-CBCT registration to correct a patient's setup because the alternative algorithm, intensity matching, takes a lot of time, approximately 10 - 20 minutes per patient.
+Thus our setup error data, which were retrospectively obtained, were provided by registration with the bone matching algorithm.
+This registration does not always give true setup error.
+Feature based registration algorithms, such as the bone matching algorithm is concerned about robustness.
+Our preliminary study found that the robustness of the bone matching algorithm was the same level as the intensity matching algorithm.
+In addition, we believe that 0.5 degrees, which is the maximum angular difference between an actual angle and a rounded angle, is too small to produce a large difference in a dose distribution.
+We were able to calculate the individual dose distribution affected by setup errors of each case, and to assess the change of the dose distribution.